Lajule/dice/README.md

 # dice

-Roll a dice in command line
+Roll a dice from command line

 ## Installation